-- i.
-The board identifies and oversees management of material environmental risks and opportunities and sets robust and relevant environmental strategy, time-bound goals and/or targets5. - Board member(s), board committee(s), or full board have pertinent environmental knowledge and experience, or have a designated committee or other such body with the ability to access independent sources of such knowledge and experience. - iii.
-Alignment of lobbying activities and company expenditures with environmental strategy.
+- a.
+Board Oversight: - The board identifies and oversees management of material environmental risks and opportunities and sets robust and relevant environmental strategy, timebound goals and/or targets8. - Board member(s), board committee(s), or full board have pertinent environmental knowledge and experience, or have a designated committee or other such body with the ability to access independent sources of such knowledge and experience.